Edward Orton Jr.: Later career

-Standard Pyrometric Cone Company

-Orton developed a series of pyrometric cones and established the "Standard Pyrometric Cone Company" to manufacture the cones, which continue to be used.
-He died in 1932, and in accordance to his Will the Edward Orton Jr. Ceramic Foundation was formed as a charitable trust to operate of the "Standard Pyrometric Cone Company".
+Orton developed a series of pyrometric cones and established the Standard Pyrometric Cone Company to manufacture the cones, which continue to be used.
+He died in 1932, and in accordance with his will the Edward Orton Jr. Ceramic Foundation was formed as a charitable trust to operate of the Standard Pyrometric Cone Company.

-Personal
+Personal life

 Orton married twice, first to Mary Princess Anderson (1888 until her death in 1927) and later to Mina Althea Orton (1928 until his death in 1932).